debian-pi/raspbian-ua-netinst/README.md

     apt_sources="deb http://mirrordirector.raspbian.org/raspbian wheezy non-free
     deb-src http://mirrordirector.raspbian.org/raspbian wheezy main contrib non-free"

+In case additional keys are needed to access repositories listed in *apt_sources*, these can be added through the use of *apt_keys*.
+The configuration option *apt_keys* accepts a space delimited list of URLs that point to GPG keys.
+These will in turn be downloaded and added to the installed system through apt-key.

 ## Disclaimer
 We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.